lucanest/Phyloformer/README.md

 Use the [`infer_alns.py`](./infer_alns.py) script to infer some distance matrices from alignments using a trained Phyloformer model

-Let's use the small test set given along with this repo to test out Phloformer.
+Let's use the small test set given along with this repo to test out Phyloformer.
 ```shell
 # First make sure you are in the repo and have the correct conda env
 cd Phyloformer && conda activate phylo